SAP/apibusinesshub-integration-recipes/Recipes/for/CICD-GetSpecificMessageProcessingLog/README.md

 ![Axel Albrecht](https://github.com/axelalbrechtsap.png?size=50 ) | [Axel Albrecht](https://github.com/axelalbrechtsap ) |
 ----|----|

-This CICD Jenkins job enables you to fetch the message procesing log status of either a specific message exchange ID or of the last run of a specific integration artefact.
+This CICD Jenkins job enables you to get the message procesing log status of either a specific message exchange ID or of the last run of a specific integration artefact.
 You can decide if an intermediate state like "Processing" is ok or if you want the final state.
-In case the run failed, the job also provides the error information.
+In case the message execution failed, the job also provides the error information.

  A typical flow would look something like this: